-- 9. The employee agrees to- - (a) comply with the Public Servant's Code of Conduct specified in section 5 of the Public Service Management Law, 2005 and workplace rules and as amended from time to time.
-A copy of these documents, current at the date this Agreement was entered into, is attached to this Agreement; [Attach a copy of the Public Servant's Code of Conduct, and workplace rules for the civil service entity concerned, to the back of employment agreement]; and

-(b) participate in the employer's performance management system including the preparation of annual performance agreements and annual performance assessments.
+- 11. The employee agrees to - (a) comply with the Public Servant's Code of Conduct specified in section 5 of the Public Service Management Law, (2018 Revision), and workplace rules, as amended from time to time.
+A copy of these documents, current at the date this Agreement was entered into, is attached to this Agreement; [Attach a copy of the Public Servant's Code of Conduct, and workplace rules for the civil service entity concerned, to the back of the Agreement] - (b) participate in the employer's performance management system including the signing, completion and execution of annual performance agreements and annual performance assessments; and - (c) warranty that the information contained in this Agreement is accurate to the best of the employee's knowledge and, without limiting the generality of this provision, in particular, that the terms set out in paragraph 8(e) of this Agreement are correct.

-Disciplinary and Termination Arrangements
+Disciplinary and Termination Agreements

-10. The employer may discipline the employee or terminate his employment under the terms and conditions of employment as specified in Schedule 1 to Personnel Regulations, a copy of which is attached to this Agreement.
+12. The employer may discipline the employee or terminate [his/her] employment under the terms and conditions of employment as specified in Schedule 1 to the Personnel Regulations (2019 Revision) (a copy of which is attached to this Agreement).